 In a recent blog post I challenged the scheduling of the long run on Sundays following the traditional long ride on Saturday.
 I’d like to stir things up again by encouraging you to stop running longer than 2.5hrs in your weekly long run.

-Ironman® athletes will often receive advice from training partners or coaches pretending to know the Ironman® game that they should schedule a weekly 3hr long run.
+Ironman® athletes will often receive advice from training partners or coaches who pretend to know the Ironman® game, telling athletes that they should schedule a weekly 3hr long run.
 This one piece of advice is probably the single most high risk, low return, ruin-your-training-week thing you can do to yourself.

 Very Low Marginal Benefit